PK-170/Project-3/README.md

+Task 9 -

+(a) - I don't think I need to give any special instructions

+(b) -

-In this assignment, I have used “json.org” library.
+In this assignment, I have used “org.json” library.
 JSON is a lightweight, language independent, data interchange format.
 I chose this library because it's small and easy to reuse Map and List interfaces from JDK.
 A good thing about this library is that it has no external dependency and both source and binary are JDK 1.2 compatible.

-Also, I’m converting small strings, so don’t really need a bigger library.
+I’m converting small strings, so don’t really need a bigger library.
 Because even if you use a bigger library with more methods and it provides great features, it looks like a good tool.
 I’ll not be going to use all the methods.
 So, in my opinion if it’s a small program, I would prefer to use a small library.

 It also includes the capability to convert between JSON and XML, HTTP headers, Cookies, and CDL.
 This is a reference implementation.
 There are many JSON packages in Java.